vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

   <tr>
    <td>307-TT.
    </td>
-   <td>The practice of conducting a car festival during the Tirukkodi- tirunal comes to notice in this inscription of the same year.
+   <td>The practice of conducting a car festival during the Tirukkoditirunal comes to notice in this inscription of the same year.
    </td>
   </tr>
   <tr>